 Another place of interest on the way back from Lithgow to Katoomba is Lake Lyell which is popular for water sports including swimming, water skiing and canoeing.
 Lake Lyell recreational park has all amenities for overnight camping stay or a day picnic.
 The recreational facilities are open to the public and you can enjoy pre-booked picnic and campsites.
 Lake Lyell is a great location for summer fun activities for the entire family.

 Medlow Bath has one of the oldest and most reputed heritage hotels in the Blue Mountains, The Hydro Majestic Hotel .
 This amazing establishment is serving the region for over 120 years.
 Recent renovations to the hotel have preserved the rich architecture and added amazing decor to the hotel.
 Visitors can enjoy high tea and dinner at the majestic halls inside the hotel.
 You can also visit the bar and cafe inside for light meals and refreshments.
 You can enjoy lavish meals at one of many restaurants overlooking the beautiful Megalong Valley.
 Here are some photos from my recent visit to the Hydro Majestic Hotel.

 Visiting Katoomba on a foggy day in summer is a unique experience as you can experience winters in the middle of summers.
 The temperature can drop substantially at night.
 Therefore, if you are planning a hiking trip or trekking in the region, be mindful of the weather hazards.

 Katoomba's main street is always an excellent place for a walk and window shopping at the unique clothing stores selling exclusive clothing, hats and branded hiking and climbing equipment.
-In recent years, a number of art galleries and antique shops have popped up selling items from early days of exploration in the region.
+In recent years, a number of art galleries and antique shops have popped up selling items from the early days of exploration in the region.

 I enjoy staying late in Katoomba and enjoying dinner at some local restaurants before heading back to Sydney.